ruz76/Patrac/README.md

 ## Building GRASS GIS workspace
 You have to install GDAL and GRASS GIS

-Then the scripts are started in the order how they are named:
+Then the scripts are started with process.sh script.

-* 0.sh
-* 1.sh
-* After 1.sh the manual polygon creation has to be done.
-This part was not automatized yet.
-* 2.sh
-* 3.sh
-* 4.sh
+The Docker version of the script has been tested on KA region only.
+Wait until the ST region is tested.